javaplus/DockerDojo/labs/docker_intro.md

 After this, re-run your **docker ps** command and notice that the container should no longer be running.

-### STRETCH GOAL
+### Interacting Directly with Containers

+Many times you may need to interact with a running container.
+Typically this is the case for trouble shooting, but there can be other tasks you may need to perform directly on a running container.

-Your mission for this stretch goal is to go into the running container and find where the NGINX index.html file is and write it out to the console.
+For this exercise, you will exec(shell) into the running container and find where the NGINX index.html file is and write it out to the console.
 In order to get into the running container we are going to use the [docker exec](https://docs.docker.com/engine/reference/commandline/exec/) command.
 The docker exec command allows you to run a command in a running container.
 In our case we are going to tell it to run the bash shell and pipe the input and output back to our current terminal.

 *Note*: Windows users should use the command prompt or powershell for this.
 If you must use something like git bash on Windows, you will most likely have to prefix the entire docker exec command with 'winpty' to get around tty errors.
 This is only for running docker exec commands that pipe the input and output to the terminal (that is using the '-it' option).
 Mac and Linux users ignore this note.